 For the most part, the flu doesn’t pose serious health risks and gets better on its own.
 Although symptoms can feel severe, serious complications such as pneumonia are uncommon, and flu-related deaths remain rare, most occurring in people with serious underlying health problems like the elderly, children, and women in the second or third trimester of pregnancy.

 How does the flu spread?

-Flu spreads person-to-person primarily from the airborne particles generated by coughing and sneezing, but also by hand-to-hand contact.
+Flu spreads person-to-person primarily from the airborne particles generated by coughing and sneezing, but also by physical contact.
 It’s not clear whether the flu can be spread by touching items such as clothing or hard surfaces previously touched by someone with the virus.